Tainara

 Tainara de Souza da Silva (born 21 April 1999), simply known as Tainara or sometimes Tay, is a Brazilian professional footballer who plays as a central defender for German club Bayern Munich and the Brazil women's national team.

 Club career

+São Francisco

 Born in Brasília, Federal District, Tainara made her senior debut with São Francisco in 2016.
-She subsequently played for Vitória before being presented at Santos in January 2020.
+She made her league debut against Vitória on 27 January 2016.

+Vitória

+She subsequently played for Vitória.
+Tainara scored her first league goal against Minas Brasilia on 26 April 2019, scoring in the 89th minute.

+Santos

+Tainara joined Santos in January 2020.
+She made her league debut against Iranduba on 14 February 2020.
+Tainara scored her first league goal against Osasco Audax, scoring in the 18th minute.

+Palmeiras

 A regular starter for Santos, Tainara moved to Palmeiras on 15 January 2021.
+She scored on her league debut, scoring against Ferroviária on 19 April 2021, scoring in the 45th+3rd minute.

+Bordeaux

 Roughly one year later, she moved abroad after signing a two-and-a-half-year contract with French side Bordeaux.
+Tainara made her league debut against Stade de Reims on 22 January 2022.

+Bayern Munich

+Tainara was announced at Bayern Munich on 31 May 2022.
+She made her league debut against Eintracht Frankfurt on 16 September 2022.
+Tainara scored her first league goal against Köln on 16 October 2022, scoring in the 68th minute.
+She became the first Brazilian to score for Bayern Munich.

 International career

+Tainara made her U17 debut against Nigeria U17s on 1 October 2016.

+Tainara made her U20 debut against USA U20s on 30 June 2018.

 After representing Brazil at under-17 and under-20 sides, Tainara received her first call-up for the full side in September 2020.
 She made her full international debut on 18 February 2021, starting in a 4–1 SheBelieves Cup win over Argentina.